inf380p/inf380p.github.io/_posts/alm7468/2022-11-02-csv-reflection-alm7468.md

 Ok it's my last oppurtunity to give this a shot.
 After playing around a bit, I feel like I just don't know how to take invalid user input, navigate to interface.py and then return the new file name to main.py.
 I bet I'm over thinking it but that's where I am getting stuck.\nI'm going to comment out the user input part for now.
 After looking at the formatting of the columns section we edited in class, I am going to try to match the last line with `row_dicts_list = get_row_dicts_list()`
 While testing each menu option, I noticed I had not asked the columns to print as a response to Menu choice 3, I tried adding it but it's just printing the headers.
-I just copy pasted (sue me.) everything from the `get_row_list()` and change the term row our for column.
+I just copy pasted (sue me.) everything from the `get_row_list()` and changed the term row out for column.
 I'm running into the same issue in main.py where I struggle to use information from interface.py in main.py.

 # Round 2 code
 <iframe src="https://trinket.io/embed/python3/61b8356ad6" width="100%" height="600" frameborder="0" marginwidth="0" marginheight="0" allowfullscreen></iframe>